Chapter 5101:9-9 Federal Tax Return Information Safeguarding Procedures

-(2) "Grant" means an award for one or more family services duties or workforce development duties of federal financial assistance that a federal agency provides in the form of money, or property in lieu of money, to the Ohio department of job and family services (ODJFS) and that ODJFS awards to a county family services agency or workforce development agency.
-Grant may include state funds ODJFS awards to a county family services agency or workforce development agency to match the federal financial assistance.
+(2) "Grant" means an award for one or more family services duties or workforce development duties of federal financial assistance that a federal agency provides in the form of money, or property in lieu of money, to the Ohio department of job and family services (ODJFS) and that ODJFS awards to a county family services agency or local area.
+Grant may include state funds ODJFS awards to a county family services agency or local area to match the federal financial assistance.
 Grant does not mean technical assistance that provides services instead of money and does not mean other assistance provided in the form of revenue sharing, loans, loan guarantees, interest subsidies, or insurance.

 (3) "Inactive records" refers to closed case files and those records that are no longer used on a regular basis.

-(7) "Retention schedule" means a document that assigns a required retention period to a record series based on its fiscal, legal, or administrative value.
+(8) "Retention schedule" means a document that assigns a required retention period to a record series based on its fiscal, legal, historical or administrative value.

-(8) "Subrecipient" means a non-federal entity that expends federal awards and/or state funds received from a pass-through entity but does not include an individual that is a beneficiary of such program, function, or activity.
+(9) "Subrecipient" means a non-federal entity that expends federal awards and/ or state funds received from a pass-through entity but does not include an individual that is a beneficiary of such program, function, or activity.

-(C) Each county family services agency and workforce development agency shall have a records retention schedule that governs each record series maintained by the agency and that includes the requirements set forth in this paragraph.
+(C) Each county family services agency and local area shall have a records retention schedule that governs each record series maintained by the agency and that includes the requirements set forth in this paragraph.
 Each such records retention schedule shall at a minimum do the following: